ibm-cloud-docs/cloud-databases/reference-monitoring.md

 Monitoring for {{site.data.keyword.databases-for}} deployments is provided through integration with the {{site.data.keyword.cloud}} Monitoring service.
 Your deployments forward information about disk space and memory usage.
 If you have provisioned or scaled your deployment to use dedicated CPU cores, there is also a metric for CPU usage as a percent of total CPU available.
 If your deployment outgrows its allocated resources, you can scale up to keep it running smoothly.

+Additional metrics vary by database type.
+For available metrics by database, see the [Available Metrics](#available-metrics).
+{: .tip}

 ## Configuring IBM Cloud Monitoring

 Monitoring access is split by region, and you access your deployments' monitoring from region-specific URLs.
 Use the following table to access your deployments' monitoring in the region where the deployment resides.